 - Ensuring you’re not already pregnant and don’t have any infections

 If you want to avoid hormones, a doctor may suggest you choose copper or, since the hormones are localized and don’t have as broad of an impact as the pill, they may still recommend a hormonal IUD.
 If you have heavy bleeding, a doctor may suggest you avoid Paragard, which can make things really flow.

 Who should and shouldn’t get IUDs

-Similarly, if you have Wilson’s Disease (high amounts of copper accumulated in the body) or any clot-preventing blood disorders, stay away from copper IUDs.
-If you’ve had breast cancer in the past, you should avoid hormonal IUDs.
 In some rare cases, uterine size or shape could make it difficult to insert an IUD.
-Luckily, like we mentioned earlier, your doctor will walk you through whether or not the IUD will work for you — and there are plenty of other choices if it won’t!
+But, like we mentioned earlier, your doctor will walk you through whether or not the IUD will work for you — and there are plenty of other choices if it won’t!